 Mr. Turner applies a hands-on approach to his cases and is dedicated to keeping his clients involved and informed.
 In addition to his trial experience, Mr. Turner helps businesses navigate commercial matters such as contract negotiation and disputes and employment and officer agreements.
-He also counsels LGBT clients in estate planning and family matters.

 Mr. Turner has a long history defending claims involving medical devices and pharmaceuticals.
 He also has extensive experience representing clients facing allegations of exposure to toxins including welding rod fumes, coal dust, silica sand, and asbestos.
 Mr. Turner is a member of the National Coordinating Counsel and National Trial Counsel teams for one such manufacturer and has litigated hundreds of cases, particularly in Illinois, Missouri, and Wisconsin.

 Mr. Turner is a member of the Segal McCambridge Diversity Committee and previously served on the firm's Hiring Committee.
 An avid athlete, Mr. Turner is a member of several sports teams and participates in running competitions.

 - Successfully first- and second-chaired trials taken to verdict in Delaware, Illinois, and New York.